Harry Colt Golf Architect (1869-1951)

 He designed severe for the scratch player, but sympathetic for the bogey player.
 He based everything on his conviction that "a good shot should be rewarded and a poor shot punished".

-A green should be defended by its location, size and surrounding hazards rather than through an extreme putting surface.
+A golf green should be defended by its location, size and surrounding hazards rather than through an extreme putting surface.
 Colt thought that greens should, for the most part, follow the natural contours of the land, not be too big and maximum use be made of the putting area.

 Bunkers and Cross Bunkers

-On bunkers he stated "some bunkers are necessary for defining the manner the various holes should be played".
+On bunkers, he stated, "some bunkers are necessary for defining the manner the various holes should be played".
 He appreciated that bunkers could set a different challenge for the high handicapper and the scratch player.
 He said sand-bunkers should be cut in irregular shapes, and should be placed in the face of natural hillocks if these exist in the desired positions.
 Colt liked some bunkers positioned so that a golfer must cross it on the normal line of play for that hole.

-He said “trees are a fluky and obnoxious form of hazard”.
+He said, “trees are a fluky and obnoxious form of hazard”.
 They should not be too close to greens and fairways.
-Unfortunately over time many heathland courses have been allowed to become overgrown with trees.
+Unfortunately, over time many heathland courses have been allowed to become overgrown with trees.
 The lack of light for heather to flourish has turned some heathland courses into parkland.

 Fairways should not be too narrow as this limits strategic play.